 The company approached Digiteum in 2020 to find and hire .NET developers to augment their agile team and speed up project development.
 The client had extremely high requirements and had trouble finding developers with relevant tech skills who could fit with the team.
-We qualified the first new hire in 2020 and since then augmented the client’s team with 3 more senior engineers.
-Our engineers are fully integrated into the client’s process, develop and support new functionality and work on scaling the client’s microservices-based platform to this day.
+We qualified the first new hire in 2020 and since then augmented the client’s team with 6 more senior engineers.
+Our engineers are fully integrated into the client’s process, develop and support new functionality and work full time on scaling the client’s microservices-based platform to this day.
 Read the full case study…

 Offshore dedicated team for a leading US printing company

 Digiteum is an official tech partner of a leading US printing service provider since 2010.
 The client had an idea to put together a dedicated offshore web development team to design, develop and support a large web system that provides pro and amateur photographers with a wide range of photo printing services (photo books, calendars, wall prints, canvas, etc.).

 We started with 4 engineers and soon expanded the team to 20 dedicated specialists, including 10+ full stack .NET engineers, QA, UX/UI designers, and Project Managers.
 The team continuously supports and scales the client’s web applications and entire digital infrastructure for over 13 years, ensuring a superior online experience and competitive edge.
 Read the full case study…

 "The technological agility that the team provides is our biggest market strength.
 The project management, design, and development that they provide is second to none."
 David Nicoletti, former CMO & Product Owner at Printique.